Morse code generator

 Settings

 For an exquisite listening pleasure, you may want to adjust a few settings.
-Click the Test button after every change for a quick sound check.
+Try the audio controls!

 Learning Morse?

 So, how good are your Morse skills..?
-This webpage lets you create random texts (in a few different varieties) and ”send” them to you.
-Check out the options under Randomizer, then hit Train!
+This webpage lets you load random texts (in a few different varieties) and ”send” them to you.
+Check out the options under Randomizer, then hit the check mark to run.
+When you load texts this way, it will be blurred to help you stay focused while training.
+Blurring disappears when the transmisison has ended (or you stop manually).

 For a starter, set Character speed to 15 or 20 WPM, and the Effective speed to 5 or 7.
 Effective speed cannot be greater than Character speed.